 1 medium green onion, sliced lengthwise, then in 1-inch strips

 1 tablespoon toasted sesame seeds

 - Combine vinegar and water in a small microwave-safe bowl.
 Whisk in sugar.
-Heat for 30 to 60 seconds on medium heat, mix until sugar dissolves.
+Heat for 30 to 60 seconds on medium power, then stir until sugar dissolves.
 Whisk in the soy sauce and set aside.

 - In a medium bowl, place cucumbers, carrots, snow peas, green onions, ginger root and chili pepper flakes.
 Pour vinegar-soy sauce mixture over vegetables and toss gently until the vegetables are well-coated.
 Cover bowl and place in refrigerator for 4 hours or overnight.

 - After vegetables have marinated, remove from refrigerator.
 Serve on a bed of lettuce.
 Drizzle remaining marinade over the salad and sprinkle with sesame seeds.

 - Substitute rice wine (mirin) or any sweet white wine for rice wine vinegar.

 - Vary the veggies!
 An array of colorful vegetables — prepared sunomono-style — makes a great side dish for a party buffet or as a picnic salad, which can be prepared up to two days in advance.